Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 (validate with saving all data: contours, zones, cognitive visualization)

 _python train.py internal_validate_
-(modificated Yolo 8 validation code that closer to Yolo prediction code)
+(modificated Yolo 8 validation code that closer to Yolo original prediction code)

 # Used programming languages
 Python 3.8 and more new